istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 namespace default labeled with "istio.io/use-waypoint: waypoint"
 {{< /text >}}

-Or you can add the `istio.io/use-waypoint: waypoint` label to the `default` namespace using `kubectl`:
+Alternatively, you may add the `istio.io/use-waypoint: waypoint` label to the `default` namespace using `kubectl`:

 {{< text bash >}}
 $ kubectl label ns default istio.io/use-waypoint=waypoint